Breeze/breeze.github.io/doc-net/ef-serverside-model-core.md

 The Breeze.js client does not support "many to many" relationships *without a join entity* at this time.
 You will have to expose the junction/mapping table as an entity.

-The Breeze.net server components support EF 6, EF 5.x, and EF 4.x (but no versions prior to v.4.2).
-See the [NuGet Packages page](/doc-net/nuget-packages) for more info.

 ## Build your model

 You can build your EF model in two ways:

+  - Write your .NET entity classes first, then tell EF to how to amp these classes to your database.
 	- Start from an existing database, derive a conceptual model from the database schema, and generate entity classes from that conceptual model.
-	- Write your .NET entity classes first, then tell EF to derive the conceptual model and database mapping from your classes.

-The first approach is called "**database first**".
-You point EF's model design tool at a database and it produces an XML description of the mapping called an EDMX file.
-You'll see this artifact in the .NET model project.

-The second approach is called "**code first**".
+The first approach is called "**code first**".
 You write your entity classes to suit your application needs with comparatively little regard for the database, the EF, or its mapping.
-There is no EDMX file.

-The "code first" approach rarely works in the pristine way I described.
-You usually have to take EF by the hand and walk it in the right direction, perhaps by decorating your classes with helpful attributes or perhaps more explicitly through EF's "fluent" mapping API.
+You then describe the mapping between these classes and properties and tables and fields from your database.
+This is done either by by decorating your classes with helpful attributes or more explicitly through EF's "fluent" mapping API.

+The second approach is called "**database first**".
+In practice this involves pointing an [EF Database scaffolding tool](https://docs.microsoft.com/en-us/ef/core/managing-schemas/scaffolding) at a database which in turn generates the Entity Framework **code first** model described above.

 Both approaches have merit.
 We can use either to build the model for our Breeze application.

-> See the [Web Api Configuration](/doc-net/webapi-routing) topic to resolve Entity Framework version issues.

 ## A simplistic code first model